 - Walks in God’s forgiveness.

-You must have a process for assessing the Heart-readiness of leader candidates.
+You need to have some process for assessing the Heart-readiness of leader candidates.
 In other words, on the basis of what observation of the candidate could you respond to the assessment questions above?
 The process need not be highly formal, but it needs to be diligent.
 It must enable you to positively confirm these character qualities in your leader candidates.

-A Redemption Group is a good environment for assessing a leader candidate’s heart; in fact, once you have Redemption Groups running, this is probably the best environment for equipping future leaders.
-In the initial stages of launching the ministry, though, you’ll need some other way to assess candidates’ hearts.
+A Redemption Group is a good environment for observing a leader candidate’s heart; in fact, once you have Redemption Groups running, this is probably the best environment for equipping future leaders.
+In the initial stages of launching the ministry, though, you’ll need some other way to observe and develop the hearts of leader candidates.

 This aspect of leader training involves biblical and practical knowledge, the sort of training that you get from reading books and going to class.
 A comprehensive course would include the following components: